 5. The Golden rule

 Ask children whether they would like it if they were mocked or made fun of.
 Or if they were left out of a party when all the others were invited?
 The answer would be no. You need to tell them about the golden rule–treat others how you want to be treated.
 They need to understand that if a particular action or word hurts them, it is not fair for them to do or say the same to someone else.
 This way, they will develop a better sense of conflict-resolution and more positive relationships with their friends and peers.
-It also helps them develop the skill of understanding perspectives and have forgiveness in their hearts.
+It also aids in emotional development in children by increasing the skill of understanding perspectives and having forgiveness in their hearts.

 6. Modeling helpfulness